rubocode/journey/introduction/index.md

 Of course, there is a personal element and a personal touch as it is derived out of my journey.

 I am sharing this on the Internet and the format is designed primarily for a phone.
-Its structure is organized as coherent chunks of content inside larger topics.
+It is organized as coherent chunks of content inside larger topics.

 Enjoy!